 - Our Dwarves Are All the Same: Geralt meets a dwarf, who works in a mine — as a musician.
 He plays in the mine's marching band.
 The songs, on the other hand...

 - Overly Long Name: Being called Astrid Lyttneyd Ásgeirrfinnbjornsdottir is a good reason not to use your birth name.

 - Magical doors are protected by a standard password by default, and many careless users never bother to change it.
 The standard password is "Friend", of course.

 - Dandelion complains that Geralt never asks him to repeat a ballad: he never says, for example, 'Play it again, Dandelion.
 Play "As Time Goes by"'.

 - Take That: Plenty, in typical sarcastic fashion of Sapkowski, aimed mostly at lawyers and politicians.

-- Fandom Nod: Geralt explains to a stand-in for the fans, that there will always be something they don't know about the witchers.
+- Fandom Nod: Geralt (or maybe Vesemir, it's a bit unclear) explains to a stand-in for the fans that there will always be something they don't know about the witchers.

 - Tragic Dropout: The fate of those from wizarding schools (which have quite a selective curriculums) is discussed at some lengths, as even those dropouts may know enough magic to become a problem if not somehow dealt with.
 It is mentioned that the male failed wizards usually find employment as clerks, soldiers and other middle-class positions by themselves, as their skillset is actually in some demand, but the female ones are usually sent to study law by the Conclave, as one of the rare suitable occupations for middle-to-upper-class women.